-As indicated in Section 6.2, the three-element film dosimeter used at RFP from 1960 to 1969 had an open window (dose indicated under OW in the reports), a 1-mm thick cadmium (CD) filter, and a brass (BR) filter that provided half the filtration of the CD filter.
-The brass filter was added to measure more accurately the 60-keV photons.
+The three-element film dosimeter used at RFP from 1960 to 1969 also had an Open Window (OW), a cadmium (CD) filter, and an additional brass (BR) filter providing half the filtration of the CD.
+The brass filter was added to more accurately measure the 60-keV photons.
+This dosimeter was phased out during the year 1970.

-Some dosimetry records (illustrated in Figure A-7) indicate the dose determined by the film darkening under each dosimeter element as well as the recorded skin and penetrating dose values.
-Based on review of some of these data (from the plutonium areas), the skin dose was calculated as a sum of each of the three windows (OW + CD + BR).
-The penetrating dose was calculated by adding CD, BR, and 35% of the OW readings.
-The 35% OW addition to the deep dose was a DOE weapons complex standard practice during this period (including the Hanford and Savannah River Sites) to account for some low-energy photon (<30-keV) contribution to deep dose.
-Different algorithms were used for uranium area beta exposures (Table 6-4).
+Some dosimetry records (see Figure A-7) indicate that the dose was determined from the film darkening under each dosimeter element, as well as the recorded skin and penetrating dose values.
+Based on review of some of these data, the skin dose in this era was calculated as a sum of each of the three windows (OW + CD + BR).
+The penetrating dose was calculated by adding the CD + BR + 35% • OW.
+The 35% OW addition to the deep dose was a DOE weapons complex standard practice during this period (including the Hanford and Savannah River Sites) to account for some low-energy photon (<30 keV) contribution to deep dose.